ssha-org/ssha_web/content/journal.md

 **Guidelines for Special Issues and Sections**

-<i>SSH</i> has a long history of publishing thematic clusters of articles in a special issue or a special section of an issue.
+*SSH* has a long history of publishing thematic clusters of articles in a special issue or a special section of an issue.
 The ‘special issue’ consists of 7 to 9 papers; the ‘special section’ consists of 3 to 6 papers.
 We welcome proposals configured around any theme or topic that may interest members of the Association.
 Proposals should include:

 1. names, affiliations, and contact information for all authors and editors;
 2. titles and abstracts for all papers;